After 20 years of growing and using herbs for remedies, crafts, and magic, this freelance writer and kitchen witch loves

 Allergy Alert: If you have ragweed allergies, mugwort might stir them up.

-Invasive Species/Weed: Many species of mugwort are invasive and considered a noxious weed in some places.
-If you live in prime growing conditions, you may be very happy with it for a year or two—and then by year three or four you’ll begin to panic because you’ll realize it’s taking over your garden!
+Invasive Species/Weed: Many species of mugwort are invasive and considered noxious weeds in some places.
+If you live in prime growing conditions, you may be very happy with it for a year or two—and then by year three or four, you’ll begin to panic because you’ll realize it’s taking over your garden!
 It spreads both by seed and by roots.
 Make sure to call your local gardening extension office and check to see if it’s a problem in your area and if it's legal to plant it.

-If you really had your heart set on growing mugwort, but are worried about how invasive it gets, the best option would be putting it in pots.
-You can then prune frequently to prevent it from going to seed.
+If you really had your heart set on growing mugwort but are worried about how invasive it gets, the best option would be to put it in pots.
+You can then prune it frequently to prevent it from going to seed.

 - It’s not picky about water, except it doesn’t like its ‘feet’ to be wet for too long.